johnwmillr/LyricsGenius/docs/src/how_it_works.rst

 accessed by anyone (end-users use this on their browsers).
 The public API can be called at `genius.com/api <http://genius.com/api>`_.
-This API exposes a whole other set of features (and sometimes access to the same) than the *token API*.
+This API exposes a whole other set of features (and sometimes access to the same) than developers API.
 These methods are available throught the :class:`PublicAPI` class.

 Although these two calls can provide you with a lot of information,